-About 40% of small business owners believe bookkeeping and tax preparations are the worst part of being a business owner.
+About 40% of small business owners believe bookkeeping and tax preparations are the worst part of running a business.
 Approximately 47% say they are against the financial cost, and 8% hate all the paperwork.

 1. Decide What Bookkeeping System You Need

+Once you’ve determined what your specific business needs to accomplish through bookkeeping, choose a method that meets those needs.
 The thing is, you have plenty of bookkeeping systems to choose from.
-After all, long since have people used manual bookkeeping.
-Though it’s one of the widely used methods today, it’s time-consuming and needs a lot of storage for your papers.
+Digital bookkeeping using accounting or bookkeeping software is typically the best route.
+Though manual bookkeeping is still one of the widely-used methods today, it’s time-consuming and requires a lot of storage for your papers.

 If you’ve already been running a business using manual accounting methods, you know how hard it can be.
 First off, there’s a potential for mistakes.
 And when it comes to numbers, even the smallest error, like entering a wrong digit or misplacing the decimal point, can already lead to massive losses.